 What is social media listening?
 Your way of tracking social media posts, comments, and discussions about your brand.
 This valuable information can be used so you can implement changes to improve the experience for your audience.
 With so much chatter on these social media platforms, you have a prime opportunity to see what people say.

-With social media listening, you can better understand how people feel about your brand and what you can do to improve your connection with your audience.
+With social listening, you can better understand how people feel about your business and what you can do to improve your connection with your audience.

 On this page, we’ll cover:

 - What is social media listening?

 - Social media listening vs. social media monitoring

 Keep reading to learn more, and don’t forget to subscribe to our email list to get the latest tips and tricks for marketing your business!

 74% of people use social media when making a purchasing decision.

 Make their decision easy with a stellar social media presence.
 See how your brand can level up by requesting a no-obligation proposal today.